microsoft/code-with-engineering-playbook/docs/design-reviews/recipes/async-design-reviews.md

 ### Tips for Faster Review Cycles

-To make sure a design is reviewed in a timely manner, its important to directly request reviews from team members.
-If team members are assigned without asking, or if no one is assigned its likely the design will sit for longer without review.
+To make sure a design is reviewed in a timely manner, it's important to directly request reviews from team members.
+If team members are assigned without asking, or if no one is assigned it's likely the design will sit for longer without review.
 Try the following actions:

 1. Make it the designer's responsibility to find reviewers for their design
 2. The designer should ask a team member directly (face-to-face conversation, async messaging, etc) if they are available to review.
 Only if they agree, then assign them as a reviewer.